Click here for media article and here for the decision.

 - First-ever contempt proceedings in Internet hate case for violating this temporary injunction led to Federal Court sentence of nine months imprisonment for defendant.

 - Winnicki released pending appeal of contempt sentence.
+Sentence later reduced to time served (roughly 3 months) on technical issue.
 Successful motion brought before Federal Court of Appeal for breaching bail conditions.

 5) and 6) Warman v.
 Alex Di Civita and Warman v.
 Lampman – Cases dealt with hate propaganda websites attacking non-whites and Jews operated in the name of Canadian wing of neo-Nazi group formerly known as the World Church of the Creator.
 First-ever successfully mediated resolutions to hate propaganda cases after individuals had left the neo-Nazi movement and renounced former beliefs (December 2005 and January 2006).